 Between 2018 to 2019, I have been to Thailand 4 times.
 In fact, early 2020 would have been my fifth visit and yes, before you ask, I was still excited!
 The one question that is posed again and again is how do you revisit a place so many times and not get bored of it?
 It only makes me smile.
 From a family visit to a bachelorette, to leading two groups of strangers to the country so many call my second home, each experience had been similar and still so distinct from one another.
 Think of your favourite book, the absolute favourite one.
 You would have read it a couple of times and would still on some days find the urge to read it yet again.
 Sometimes, you would be reading it again after ages and you would come across a detail that had slipped from your mind, painting a new chapter of the tale in your head and sometimes, its sheer familiarity would have you running the next scene in your mind already but you still flip the pages excitedly to read it and relive it once more.
 Travelling to one of your favourite destinations is akin to that.

 Leonardo DiCaprio’s hit from the year 2000, “The Beach” is credited for being the island’s claim to fame as it was shot at Maya Bay within Phi Phi’s archipelago.
 Actually, the initial credit later transformed into blame as throngs of tourists brought about severe ecological damage to the picturesque place.
 The Thai government had closed Maya Bay for tourists and now it can only be seen from afar as you sit on your boat.
 Close by is another tiny island where again there is a restriction that prohibits the boats from docking.
 Don’t worry, I’m coming to the silver lining!
-Your traditional longtail boat may not be allowed to go there, but you are.
+Your traditional long-tail boat may not be allowed to go there, but you are.
 Who’s up for swimming a stretch of approximately 1.3 – 1.5 kms?
 Haha, don’t be tired before you do it.
 I’m sure you were a Complan boy or girl!
-Channel Chak De India’s pep talk or even Bob the Builder’s “Haan, kar hi lenge” if that works for you and just jump!
+Channel Chak De India’s gripping 70 minutes pep talk and just jump!
 The cold water will awaken each of your senses as you swim ahead with the sounds of the waves.
 Once you reach, a cluster of mangroves will greet you but the added joy is in the thrill of making it there and enjoying it with the absence of crowds.

-After soaking in both, the water and the sunset, we were headed for the highlight of that day, bioluminescence!
+After soaking in both, the water and the sunset, we were headed for the highlight of that day, bio-luminescence!
 It is the emission and production of a light by a marine organism, the resulting light creating a glowing effect.
 The first time I witnessed this was purely by chance in Maldives when I happened to have Lady Luck grinning at me, letting me gaze at them for nearly an hour.
 However, this day in Phi Phi I had set out to be united with that sight once again, only this time I wanted to swim in the same waters as them.
-When we reached the snorkelling site it was post sundown, it was pitch dark and to ensure the experience was as visually pleasing as could be there was no light there except for whatever little light may be shed from your own boat.
+When we reached the snorkeling site it was post sundown, it was pitch dark and to ensure the experience was as visually pleasing as could be there was no light there except for whatever little light may be shed from your own boat.
 The trademark limestone caves of the tropical country were towering over the dark waters.
-A number of people were sceptical about getting in the water at this hour amidst the shadows but the promise of phytoplanktons was too exciting to be missed.
-As I dipped into the water, the boat driver with his broken English relied more on his gestures to signal that I move in the water, even as he gave me a reassuring smile.
-It really wasn’t daunting but simply adding to the adrenaline because I had waited for this for so long.
-The first instance of ducking the head inside only let me see all blackness below and then came a simple gesture or just a little bit of that splashing which we all enjoy.
-The smallest gesture made a patch or two light up, so, I moved more and it looked as if the starlit skies of our very own Himachal were somehow residing within the folds of the waters atop the coral reefs.
-Everyone got into the water and was swimming further and further, each movement sending a ripple of lights for as far as we could see.
-Imagine fireflies on your arms and your legs and your every movement causing them to come hug you.
-It was the hug that I had anticipated and sought for so long and experiencing it was as immensely beautiful as I had dreamt.
-Now could someone explain this to Coldplay, please?

 Click here to read about the man who cycled from India to Europe for love!